wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Sort

-The `sort()` method in JavaScript is used to sort the elements of an array in place and returns the array.
+The `sort()` method is used to sort the elements of an array in place and returns the array.
 The default sort order is built upon converting the elements into strings, then comparing their sequences of UTF-16 code unit values.

 ```javascript
 let fruits = ['banana', 'apple', 'orange'];